Pompeii the Experience of a Lifetime!

 Pompeii takes a full day to tour.
 You could honestly plan to spend an extra day there if you had the time.
 I found everything here to be absolutely fascinating and I have listed some of the highlights from my visit below.

 The ancient brothel is a tiny house with stone beds and scenes of sexual acts that a customer could pay for.
-This is one of the most visited houses in all of Pompeii.
+This is one of the most visited houses in all of Pompeii and I found it to be extremely interesting.

 Contrary to the idealized images, the brothels themselves provide evidence that the women worked in cells, usually only big enough for a narrow bed.